6. Accreditation Evaluation

 Consultation with an Accredited College – An accredited foreign college may request consultation from the COE by inviting a consultative site team to visit the college.
 A request should focus on a specific item(s) wherein the college wishes advice.
 The advice provided is not an official recommendation from the COE.

 Comprehensive – In order to proceed with a comprehensive site visit, a school must submit a detailed response to all points raised by the consultative site team to the COE within three years after receipt of the consultative report.
 If the COE receives no such application, the college must wait two years before reapplying.
 An established foreign veterinary medical college seeking initial accreditation may request a comprehensive site visit.
 The process is the same as for a US or Canadian college.
 Comprehensive site visits are required at least once every seven years to retain accreditation status.
 The college must provide a complete self-study report, and after the site visit is conducted, the college is apprised of its status.

 Focused – A focused site visit can be requested by an AVMA COE-accredited foreign veterinary college, or be initiated by the COE based upon the contents of the college annual report or third party (faculty, student, or public) comment.
-The focused site visit is usually conducted by one or two individuals, one of whom served on the original comprehensive site visit team.
+The focused site visit is usually conducted by one or two COE site visitors, one of whom served on the original comprehensive site visit team.
 The college is requested to provide information regarding the concerns prompting the site visit; the COE will assign an accreditation status based upon evaluation of compliance with the standards.

 Visits to foreign veterinary colleges may require slight alterations in several areas of standard operating procedure, but not in interpreting the standards.

 Selecting Site Team Members The site team selection process for US colleges is used (see Section 11.3), with the following exception: